Watch the full expert discussion

 This is the question that matters most, and it deserves a straight answer.

-Keep optimizing your current setup
+You should keep optimizing your current setup if:

 Exceptions are infrequent and your team can resolve them independently